 The Government recognise that access to the internet depends on being able to connect to it, and we are making progress with this problem.
 Superfast broadband, providing downloads of at least 24 megabits per second, is now available to 96% of UK homes.
 Hon.
 Members will have seen that last Sunday we launched the Rural Gigabit Connectivity programme, a £200 million investment that will enable communities that have not previously benefited from broadband to leapfrog to the most advanced fibre technology.
 I hope that will be a solution for colleagues who represent the most rural constituencies.

-I want to end with a call to arms to industry to think about all consumers—not only when they are considering the future of cash and physical banking, but when they design new digital products and bring new innovations to the market.
+I want to end with a call to arms to industry to think about all consumers—not only when it is considering the future of cash and physical banking, but when it designs new digital products and brings new innovations to the market.
 I will keep pushing industry to achieve this, and I hope hon.
 Members will join me in doing so.

 I thank the Minister and the shadow Minister for their remarks.
 I also thank the Minister for recognising that this is a confusing time, that the rate of change is faster than we had predicted, and that cash is required.
 He made a very important point on cash being a back-up if a system of technology fails.
 I thank all hon.
 Members who have taken part in the debate, including the hon.
 Member for Hitchin and Harpenden (Bim Afolami), who helped me pitch this subject to the Backbench Business Committee.